suffolklibraries/lgc/content/collections/events/gentle-yoga-09-09.md

               rel: null
               target: _blank
               title: null
-        text: 'Click here to register for a link to the Zoom class.'
+        text: 'Click here to register for a link to the Zoom class' -
-  -
-    type: paragraph
-    content:
-      -
         type: text
-        text: 'We do not want cost to be a barrier to people attending but welcome a suggested donation of up to £5 per person, per session.'
-  -
-    type: heading
-    attrs:
-      level: 3
+        text: .
 cta: |-
-  This event is run by Cohere Arts:
+  This event is organised by Cohere Arts

   [https://coherearts.org/](https://coherearts.org/)

   [coherearts@gmail.com](mailto:coherearts@gmail.com)
-end_date: '2024-12-12 14:00'
+end_date: '2025-01-09 14:00'
 duplicated_from: 7a4dc139-85b2-499d-920d-162b0b452ac6
 featured_image: cohere/gentle-seated-yoga---credit-cohere-arts.jpg
 booking_link: 'https://coherearts.org/gentle/'
+event_categories:
+  - later-years
+  - community
+  - wellbeing
+  - movement
 ---
-Our popular Gentle seated yoga is an accessible activity suitable for people living with a range of mobility and/or health challenges.
+Our popular gentle seated yoga is an accessible activity suitable for people living with a range of mobility and/or health challenges.